pablodecm/phd_thesis/src/102_chapter_2.md

 electric signal that can be used to measure the total amount of deposited energy with the help of careful calibration.

-![Cross sectional view of the CMS detector hadronic calorimeter (HCAL) detector in the $r-z$ plane, depicting the positioning of the various detector segments relative to the beam line and the solenoid magnet.
+![Cross sectional view of the CMS hadronic calorimeter (HCAL) detector in the $r-z$ plane, depicting the positioning of the various detector segments relative to the beam line and the solenoid magnet.
 The HCAL is symmetric around
 $r=0$, so only the top half is shown.
-Figure adapted from [@Chatrchyan:2009ag].
+The figure adapted from [@Chatrchyan:2009ag].
 ](gfx/102_chapter_2/HCAL.pdf){
 #fig:CMS_hcal width=70%}